-A 2009 study undertaken by the Massachusetts Division of Marine Fisheries prove that they actually head south for the winter, travelling as far south as Brazil in South America from their North Atlantic Cape Cod summer home.
+A 2009 study undertaken by the Massachusetts Division of Marine Fisheries proves that they actually head south for the winter, travelling as far south as Brazil in South America from their North Atlantic Cape Cod summer home.
 Their findings were published in the Current Biology magazine.

-Once in warmer waters, basking sharks move down to the cooler deep waters where they continue to feed off plankton with no sign of the cessation of movement which would suggest hibernation.
+Once in warmer waters, basking sharks move down to the cooler deep waters, where they continue to feed off plankton with no sign of the cessation of movement, which would suggest hibernation.